 Applications for the 2022 Award have now closed.
 Thank you to all who applied.
-The Award Interviews and presentation will take place in November 2021 (date and location to be announced).
+The Award Interviews and presentation will take place in February 2022.
 If you are interested in applying next time, register here.

 ABOUT THE AWARD

 If you are making a difference in agriculture, are passionate about what you’re doing and keen to further develop your skills, you should apply for the Zanda McDonald Award.
 This is an Award that recognises determined and passionate young Kiwis and Aussies and it could help take your career in ag to the next level, faster than you could possibly imagine.

 Zanda McDonald was a prominent identity in the Australian beef and livestock industry and was proud to be a farmer who worked tirelessly to encourage young people to work in the industry that he loved.
 He died in April 2013 at the age of 41, following a tragic accident on his Queensland cattle property.

 Zanda was a foundation member of the Platinum Primary Producer (PPP) Group, which was formed in 2005 and comprised a handful of like-minded farmers who came together to spin yarns and solve a few industry problems.
 As part of his role in the group, Zanda led a number of initiatives to promote his industry to the next generation.

 The group has now evolved into a collective of over 150 of Australasia's top rural leaders and this impressive network of top industry mentors throughout Australasia is accessible to Award finalists and winners.

 The Award recognises young people working in the primary industry sectors in New Zealand and Australia and supports their future career development.

 The prize package is significant and provides the winner with opportunities that money just can’t buy.
 This is an impressive personal development package that puts the winner in the passenger seat with some of the biggest and best agriculture operators in Australasia.

 The winner will be awarded with: